-Present law authorizes a school board, with prior BESE approval, to sell any textbook or library book no longer in use to any person or entity for private use at a fee established by the school board.
+Present law authorizes a school board, with prior BESE approval, to sell any textbook or library book no longer in use to any person or entity for private use.
 Limits use of funds from such sale to textbook or library book purchases.
 Proposed law deletes requirement for prior BESE approval and the limitation on the specific use of sale funds.